syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/persisting-data-in-server.md

 GraphQL is a powerful query language for APIs designed to provide a more efficient alternative to traditional REST APIs.
 It allows precise data fetching, reducing over-fetching and under-fetching of data.
 GraphQL offers a flexible and expressive syntax for querying, enabling clients to request only the specific data they require.

-The [GraphQLAdaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#graphql-adaptor) simplifies the interaction between the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid and GraphQL servers, allowing for efficient data retrieval with support for various operations such as CRUD (Create, Read, Update, Delete).
+The [GraphQLAdaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#graphql-adaptor) simplifies the interaction between the Angular Data Grid and GraphQL servers, allowing for efficient data retrieval with support for various operations such as CRUD (Create, Read, Update, Delete).

 Refer to the [GraphQL Adaptor documentation](https://ej2.syncfusion.com/angular/documentation/grid/connecting-to-adaptors/graphql-adaptor) for setup details, advanced features, and examples.